morsecodemedia/blog.morsecodemedia.com/content/smart-mirror-the-screensaver.md

 The template is just a `<router-link>` that goes to the main screen, in this example I called it "landing-page".
 The styles make the button full-screen, with an `opacity` of 0 and I set the `z-index` really high to try and ensure that if you touch anywhere on the screen, it will exit out of the screensaver and bring you back to the main screen.

 That's pretty much it for now.
-Later, once I get into building out the timer functionality, I will have to come back and update the `go-home` component to make sure that it emits an even to reset the timer.
+Later, once I get into building out the timer functionality, I will have to come back and update the `go-home` component to make sure that it emits an event to reset the timer.

 You can follow the progress of the smart mirror [here][smrepo] and the screensaver component [here][ss].